 Assam DGP tests positive for COVID-19

-Director General of Assam Police Bhaskar Jyot Mahanta tested positive for COVID-19 on Monday, officials said.
+Director General of Assam Police Bhaskar Jyoti Mahanta tested positive for COVID-19 on Monday, officials said.
 The top police officer has opted for home isolation, an official source told PTI.

 "Healthcare professionals will act as per protocols and test the samples of his immediate contacts," a senior official said.
 Since March, around 30 people at the Assam Police Headquarters have tested positive, including the IGP (Law and Order) and DIG (Administration).